COVID-19 Pandemic - The government presents its daily update

-- 78 people in intensive care, for an increase of 3 compared to the previous day;
+- 66 people in intensive care, which remains stable compared to the previous day;

 *Note that the number of cases listed is not representative of the situation since access to screening centres is restricted to priority clienteles.